AnomalousFx/Eden-Shell/README.md

-  For the same effect as it is in the gif. https://imgur.com/a/u3PryHU set the transparency of the Icon to 90% and then set Fade in for On hover effect
+  For the same effect as it is in the gif. https://imgur.com/a/u3PryHU set the transparency of the Icon to 90% and then set Fade in for the On hover effect